llm-use/llm-use-agentic/README.md

 **Q: What makes it different from other routers?**
 A: It's a true autonomous agent that learns and adapts, not just a rule-based router.

+**Q: How does the web interface maintain context?**
+A: The agent autonomously manages conversation history for each session, rebuilding context as needed.

+**Q: Can I continue responses through the web interface?**
+A: Yes, the agent automatically detects continuation requests and uses the same model.

+**Q: Is the web interface production-ready?**
+A: Yes, with WebSocket streaming, session management, and automatic error recovery.

 ## 🔬 Research Foundation

 This agent implements cutting-edge concepts: